 Our scenario analysis identified limited climate-related risks to our operations.
-This is due to the location of our sites and the range of mitigation strategies we have in place to ensure the resiliency of our operations globally, which includes:
+This is due to the location of our sites and the range of mitigation strategies we have in place to ensure the resiliency of our operations globally, which include:

-- Recognizing the impact that climaterelated physical risks could have on our research and development (R&D) and manufacturing operations, we construct facilities in accordance with established standards to withstand extreme weather events. - We build in redundancies for our energy supply across our main sites to help ensure resiliency in our missioncritical R&D and manufacturing operations. - At our headquarters, we have partnered with our utility and the state operator to convert our generators to lower emissions and higher-capacity generation, allowing us to participate in demand response programs and run independently from the electric grid.
-These generators help ensure our continued operations in the event of hurricanes or other extreme weather.

-- At our Regeneron-owned facilities, we actively invest in improving our energy efficiency and reducing dependencies on the grid by generating renewable electricity.
-For example, we have a sustainability working group to help integrate environmental criteria, including energy efficiency and onsite renewable electricity, into our ongoing \$1.8 billion Tarrytown campus expansion project. - We also seek opportunities to engage with stakeholders in our industry to better anticipate and respond to potential climate-related impacts, such as emerging regulations, shifts in availability of raw materials and innovations in manufacturing components.
+- Recognizing the impact that climate-related physical risks could have on our research and development (R&D) and manufacturing operations, we construct facilities in accordance with established standards to withstand extreme weather events. - We build in redundancies for our energy supply across our main sites to help ensure resiliency in our mission-critical R&D and manufacturing operations. - At our headquarters, we have partnered with our utility provider and the state operator to convert our generators to lower emissions and higher-capacity generation, allowing us to participate in demand response programs and run independently from the electric grid.
+These generators help ensure our continued operations in the event of hurricanes or other extreme weather. - At our Regeneron-owned facilities, we actively invest in improving our energy efficiency and reducing dependencies on the grid by generating renewable electricity.
+One example is our ongoing \$1.8 billion Tarrytown campus expansion project, where we installed a 995kW solar photovoltaic (PV) rooftop array on a new parking garage, with 1.2MWh of generation potential.
+Our expansion project is supported by a sustainability working group which focuses on integrating environmental criteria, including energy efficiency and on-site renewable electricity, into development plans. - We also seek opportunities to engage with stakeholders in our industry to better anticipate and respond to potential climate-related impacts, such as emerging regulations, shifts in availability of raw materials and innovations in manufacturing components.

-For more information on our environmental sustainability programs and initiatives, please visit our 2023 Responsibility Report.
+For more information on our environmental sustainability programs and initiatives, please see our 2024 Responsibility Report.